Showing 61–80 of 83 results

 Tools.
 Techniques.
 Lives Revealed.
 (Includes the 1911 Census!)
 By Peter Christian and David Annal.
 2008.
 Written by a bestselling genealogy author and a National Archives expert, this book shows how to interpret intricate details of your ancestors’ lives.
 Softbound, very good condition, non-circulating library edition (has library ID markings), 6” x 9”, 262 pages.

 • 825.
-Grandma’s Attic: Making Heirlooms Part of Your Family History
+Grandma’s Attic: Making Heirlooms Part of Family History

 $ 15.00